RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 Along the path to solving the Upper Limit Problem, one might ask the question, "Why do we have an Upper Limit Problem in the first place, and how does it serve us?"

+Having an upper limit prevents us from straying too far away from the larger group of humans.
+Throughout human history, we have relied on group strength for our survival.

 Of all the living creatures on Planet Earth, humans are not the fastest or the strongest.
-But we are the best at communicating with each other.
+But we are the best at coopperating via communication.
 And we're the best at working together in groups.
-And each of us depends on the group for our survival.
+Even in the modern day, each of us depends on the group for our survival.
 We depend on each other for food, shelter, medical care, and protection from outside dangers.

-What happens to a human that separates from the group?
+What happens to a human who separates from the group?
 For our earliest ancestors, separation meant death.
 Therefore, we've evolved to value group cohesion.
 Sticking with the group is literally a matter of life or death.

-Group dynamics are at the core of our nature.
-Therefore, when we feel inclined to achieve beyond the group, the internal fearful voice prods us to get back in line.
+Group cohesino is at the core of our nature.
+Therefore, when we feel inclined to achieve beyond (outside of) the group, the internal voice of fear prods us to get back in line.
 Get back to the comfort zone, where it's safe.

 ### Managing the Thermostat

-Humans are not mechanical.
-If we were, it would be possible to dial the thermostat to the desired level and be done.
-Knowing that the thermostat exists means that we must now take responsibility for managing it.

-Hendricks offers some ideas for managing the thermostat.
-Here's one...

-This is not a once-and-done solution.
-We will find ourselves resetting the thermostat every time we encounter an upper limit problem.
-Here's how.
+To manage the thermostat we need to deal with the voice of fear in one of two ways:

+1. Ignore it, or
+2. Reprogram it.

+Many of us will do some combination of the two.

+### Examples of Thermostat Managment Success

+Hendricks cites some examples of people who successfully conquer their upper limit problem and thereby operate within their Zone of Genius.

+* Dr Robert Jordan.
+Had the opportunity to sell his company for a large financial gain, and then blew up the deal over a minor issue that turned into a big argument.
+Jordan recognized that his upper limit problem had kicked in, causing him to self-sabotage the deal.
+After that loss, he learned to manage his upper limit problem by asking himself two questions:
+1. How much love and abundance am I willing to allow?
+2. How am I getting in my own way?

+* Kenny Loggins of Loggins & Messina

+Note that this is not a "one and done" solution.
+Every day, the Upper Limit Problem will strive to pull us back in line, to pull us back within the larger group of humans.
+As high achievers, it's up to us to recognize the ULP and deal with it.
+Every day.

 ### Conclusion + Next Steps

 One final point.
 The author observes that the more a person achieves, the more urgent it is for them to identify and overcome their Upper Limit Problem.
-One is reminded of the line from the _Spiderman_ movies: When we have great power, we also have great responsibility.
+Citizens of Planet Earth are waiting for you to operate in your Zone of Genius; everyone benefits when you do.

+Now that you've read this discussion of the Upper Limit Problem, I encourage you to get the book _The Big Leap_ where you can learn more about the problem, along with some solutions that might be a good fit for you.